|

 with a really large numeric advantage).

-also that, during that age, the military strength of Sybaris
+also considered that, during that age, the military strength of Sybaris

 was at least equal to the one of Kroton, it seems obvious